osisoft/Edge-Data-Store-Docs/content/installation/install-edge-data-store.md

   - `INSTALLFOLDER` – Specify an alternate location for the binary components other than the default location of "%PROGRAMFILES%\OSISoft\EdgeDataStore".
 OSIsoft recommends you use the default installation path.

   - `WIXUI_ENABLEMODBUS` – Add a system component to create a Modbus TCP EDS adapter instance.
-The value must be 1 for the component to be added.
+The value must be `1` for the component to be added.

   - `WIXUI_ENABLEOPCUA` - Add a system component to create a OPC UA EDS adapter instance.
-The value must be 1, for the component to be added.
+The value must be `1` for the component to be added.

 **Note:** If you do not specify a parameter, the default value for the parameter is used.
 Property names must be in all capital letters, for example, `PORT`.

 ## Linux

-You must have administrative privileges to install the software, for example `root` or `sudo` privilege, and the Linux OS must be up to date for the install to succeed.
+You must have administrator privileges to install the software, for example `root` or `sudo` privilege and the Linux OS must be up to date for the install to succeed.

 For instructions on how to verify the Edge Data Store installation, see [Verify installation](xref:VerifyInstallation).

-**Note:** For devices using Ubuntu 20.04 or higher, install the libicu63 package prior to installing Edge Data Store.
+**Note:** For devices using Ubuntu 20.04 or higher, install the `libicu63` package prior to installing Edge Data Store.

 ### Download the distribution file